Altium-Designer-addons/scripts-libraries/Lib_NetTieLib/readme.txt

 The library was created as a template.
 Please feel free to modify the library components according to your design standards.

 The library is distributed free of charge.
-Please send your comments and error reports to PetrTos (a) gmail.com .

 NetTieLib.IntLib 		- integrated library NetTieLib which can be installed and used in Altium Designer Documentation\ 			- documentation to NetTieLib and Net Tie components in general